Princeton-CDH/ppa-django/README.rst

     py.test

-Make sure you configure a test solr connection and set up an empty Solr core using the same instructions as for the development core.
+Make sure you configure a test solr connection and set up an empty Solr core using the same instructions as for the development core.g